clownix/cloonix/xdoc/doc/clients.rst

 The endpoints can be interfaces of vm/container or an interface of an a2b item or a tap, a nat or c2c.

+Note the redirection of usb does not work in the spice desktop availlable with the cloonix_gui.

+Use the cloonix_ice to have the usb redirection possible.

 cloonix_cli
 ===========